DataDog/hiring-engineers/answers.md

    the data can be compiled with data served by other agents to build a picture of one's infrastructure.

-Bonus Question: What is the difference between a timeboard and a screenboard?
+Bonus Question 2: What is the difference between a timeboard and a screenboard?
    A timeboard and a screenboard are two different types of dashboard.
 The obvious differences begin with an enforced layout for a timeboard, and a fluid drag-and-drop layout for a screenboard.
 The two boards represent two